Shruti-S0405/Online-Assessment-Portal/Readme.md

 .\start-all.ps1
 ```
 This will:
-- Start each backend microservice with a slight delay.
+- Start each backend microservice with slight delays for initialization
-- Start the Next.js frontend in development mode.
+- Launch the frontend in development mode

 ---

-## 🌐 **Accessing the Application**
+## 🌐 **Accessing the Portal**
-- The Next.js application runs on **http://localhost:3000**.
+- The frontend runs at **http://localhost:3000**
-- Ensure all backend services are running smoothly.
+- Ensure all backend services are up and registered with the service registry

 ---